ACM e-Energy 2025 Call for Site Proposals

 The names and affiliations of a few other committee members which the chair can enlist to help with the conference organization should also be provided.
 The positions of treasurer and local arrangement chair are particularly important.

 The dates of e-Energy will ultimately be selected by the e-Energy Steering Committee, based on the proposals received and feedback from surveys conducted at e-Energy.
-Nevertheless and as mentioned above, for planning purposes proposals can assume that the conference will be held during the first two weeks of June.
+Nevertheless and as mentioned above, for planning purposes proposals can assume that the conference will be held during the the second half of June.

 Proposals should indicate dates that may have major local conflicts, e.g., important local events, school holidays, etc., that would interfere with either the proposed site, hotel availability, travel costs, or the general chairs’ participation